Vincent Keymer: Chess career

 From 10 October through 21 October 2019, Keymer played in the 2019 FIDE Grand Swiss Tournament, scoring 4½/11 (+1−3=7).
 This performance earned him his third and final norm required for the title of Grandmaster, making him the youngest German ever to achieve this feat.
 This title was approved by FIDE in early 2020.
 Keymer said in an interview with Fiona Steil-Antoni that his third grandmaster norm "should have come sooner".

-Keymer finished in 5th place in the 2021 FIDE Grand Swiss tournament.
+Keymer finished in fifth place in the 2021 FIDE Grand Swiss tournament.

 Through February and March 2022, Keymer played in the FIDE Grand Prix 2022.
 In the first leg, he placed fourth in Pool C with a 1.5/6 result.
 In the third leg, he tied for first with Shakhriyar Mamedyarov in Pool B with a result of 3.5/6, eventually losing 1/4 in rapid and blitz tiebreakers.
 He tied for 16th in the standings with 4 points.

-In June 2022 Keymer won the Prague Chess Festival Challengers 2022 with a result of 6.5/9 after winning the tiebreaker against Hans Niemann, thus qualifying for the tournament's Masters section next year.
+In June 2022, Keymer won the Prague Chess Festival Challengers with a result of 6.5/9 after winning the playoffs against Hans Niemann, thus qualifying for the tournament's Masters section next year.

-He finished the World Rapid Chess Championship 2022 runner-up after beating Caruana and Nepomniachtchi, scoring 9.5/13 points.
+He finished the World Rapid Chess Championship 2022 as runner-up after defeating Caruana and Nepomniachtchi, scoring 9.5/13 points.

+In February 2024, won the Chessable Masters Division II, part of that year's Champions Chess Tour.
+In August, he won the Akiba Rubinstein Festival.

+He worked as part of Gukesh Dommaraju's team of seconds for the World Chess Championship 2024, helping Gukesh win the match against Ding Liren.

+In February 2025, he won the Weissenhaus Freestyle Chess Grand Slam, the first leg of the Freestyle Chess Grand Slam Tour, after defeating Magnus Carlsen in the semifinals and Fabiano Caruana in the final match.

+In May 2025, he won the German Championship for the first time in his career.

+In August 2025, he won the Chennai Grand Masters with one round to spare, ahead of Anish Giri and Arjun Erigaisi.
+He also climbed into the World's Top Ten in live ratings for the first time.

 Personal life

-Vincent Keymer comes from a musical family.
+Keymer comes from a musical family.
 He plays the piano.
 His father, Christof Keymer, is a concert pianist and a professor of music at Leibniz University Hannover; his mother, Heike, plays the cello in an orchestra.
-When he was ten, Keymer was on the September 2015 cover of the German chess magazine Schach Magazin, hailed as Germany's greatest talent since Emanuel Lasker.